kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-play-count.md

 A gatherer takes input from a table, so it must declare what data it will need.
 It does this in the form of a [`KijiDataRequest`]({{site.api_schema_rc4}}/KijiDataRequest.html), which is defined in getDataRequest().
 For the song count job, we want to request all songs that have been played, for every user.
-In order to get all of the values written to the "info:track_plays" column, we must specify that the maximum number of versions we want is HConstants.ALL_VERSIONS.
+In order to get *all* of the values written to the "info:track_plays" column, we must specify that the maximum number of versions we want.
+The special constant that specifies that you want all versions of data in a column is `HConstants.ALL_VERSIONS`.
 Otherwise, we will only get the most recent version by default.

 {% highlight java %}